aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 === "Decorator syntax"

-    ```ts hl_lines="9-12 15-22 25-31 34"
+    ```ts hl_lines="10 21 32"
     --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_basic.ts"
     ```

+    !!! tip
-    1. It's recommended to pass a reference of `this` to ensure the correct class scope is propagated to the route handler functions.
+        We recommend passing a reference to `this` to ensure the correct class scope is propagated to the route handler functions.

-=== "Decorators with middleware"

-    ```ts hl_lines="45-54 56-63"
-    --8<-- "examples/snippets/event-handler/http/gettingStarted_decorators_middleware.ts"
-    ```

-    1. Middleware can be applied to specific routes by passing them as an array.

 ### Data validation